guerindylan555-boop/MVPvintedboost/README.md

 ### Prompting strategy
 - The frontend sends structured fields (gender, environment, poses[], extra) and may include environment/person reference images
-- The backend builds a deterministic "Mirror Selfie for Vinted" prompt, or uses a `prompt_override` from the UI when provided
+- The backend builds a deterministic "Mirror Selfie for Vinted" prompt for image edits
+- Description prompts are built server-side from the uploaded image and provided metadata (gender, brand, model, size, condition)
 - Multiple poses: the frontend fires one parallel `/edit` request per pose (up to 3)

 Prompt rules (Mirror Selfie for Vinted)